Amendments confirmed 5 February 2019

 9.1.2 Institutional Members

 Any Māori group, Māori organisation, or Māori Institution who is interested in Te Rōpū Whakahau, Mātauranga Māori and/or Information.
-Institutional members can attend and vote at the AGM.
+Institutional members (one nominated person) can attend and vote at the AGM.

 9.1.3 Associate Members